-Councils are co-funding and co-developing three Social Care Digital Innovation Accelerator (SCDIA) projects in 2020/21.
+Councils co-funded and co-developed three Social Care Digital Innovation Accelerator (SCDIA) projects in 2020/21.

 The three projects, involving 15 local authorities and public sector partners, are developing digital approaches to discharge to assess, virtual employability and wellbeing support for vulnerable adults, and active intervention management (AIM) for data-driven multi-agency safeguarding.